dlidstrom/Sprout/Readme.md

   pending "This is a pending test"

   describe "Nested suite" {
+    Debug "Use beforeEach and afterEach for setup and teardown" beforeEach {
+      debug "Before each test"
+    }

+    afterEach {
+      debug "After each test"
+    }
     it "should also pass" {
       info "Nested test passes"
     }